ProcessSensingTechnologies/OXY-LC-485_modbus_python/README.md

 For a detailed example of how to use this library, please refer to the provided script example_1.py.
 This script demonstrates how to connect to the OXY-LC-485, read sensor data, and perform other common tasks.

+To run the example from the root folder it can be run as a module: `python -m examples.example_1`

 ## Additional Notes